jbirddog/blue/README.md

 ## Boot

-If the first 8 bytes of the input buffer are zero then 1024 bytes will be read from stdin into the input buffer.
+If the first 8 bytes of the boot sector are zero then 512 bytes will be read from stdin into the input buffer.
 The input buffer will serve as the bootstrap for the host and is interpreted until the host stops execution.

 ## Execution